TommyStarK/kubernetes-training/docs/volumes.md

 ## `Volumes`

-We’ve said that pods are similar to logical hosts where processes running inside them share resources such as CPU, RAM, network interfaces, and others.
+Pods are similar to logical hosts where processes running inside them share resources such as CPU, RAM, network interfaces, and others.
 One would expect the processes to also share disks, but that’s not the case.
 You’ll remember that each container in a pod has its own isolated filesystem, because the filesystem comes from the container’s image.

 Every new container starts off with the exact set of files that was added to the image at build time.
 Combine this with the fact that containers in a pod get restarted (either because the process died or because the liveness probe signaled to Kubernetes that the container wasn’t healthy anymore) and you’ll realize that the new container will not see anything that was written to the filesystem by the previous container, even though the newly started container runs in the same pod.